dieggo111/KITPlot/readme.md

                                    first line is continuous while the second line is dashed.
 You can also just write something like *Style* = 1 (integer) to draw all lines in the same style.

-    - *Line* -> *NoLine* = false: If you want happy with just drawing markers and no lines then set this option to *false*.
+If you want no lines at all then insert a *"None"*.

     - *Marker* -> *Set* = "[21,20,...]": KITPlot will iterate through this list
                                          when drawing graphs to determine